takkt-ag/persevere/README.md

 Persevere is licensed under the Apache License, Version 2.0, (see [LICENSE](LICENSE) or <https://www.apache.org/licenses/LICENSE-2.0>).

+Persevere internally makes use of various open-source projects.
+You can find a full list of these projects and their licenses in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).

 ### Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Persevere by you, as defined in the Apache-2.0 license, shall be licensed under the Apache License, Version 2.0, without any additional terms or conditions.